Midnights: Artwork and aesthetics

 Employing a minimalist design, the standard edition's cover artwork contains a square photo of Swift in blue eye shadow, black eye liner, and red lipstick, holding the flame of a lighter close to her face.
 The photo is at the bottom right corner, occupying half of the cover, and bordered on the top and left sides by off-white negative space.
 The tracklist is on the bottom left, and the title Midnights is written in a blue gradient, printed on top of Swift's photo.
+The typeface used on the album cover is Neue Haas Grotesk.

 The tracklist presentation is reminiscent of vinyl album jackets common in the 1970s.
 Several 1970s cultural items that were listed by journalists as potential reference points for the Midnights cover include the English band Roxy Music's 1974 album Country Life, the French artist Guy Bourdin's photographs for Vogue France, and the English model Jean Shrimpton, as discussed by Jess Cartner-Morley and Alex Bilmes.
 Several other analyses aligned the Midnights cover with the indie sleaze trend of the 2000s decade; (Note: Attributed to the Dallas Observer, the Alternative Press, and Pitchfork) Rob Sheffield of Rolling Stone named the Ultra Chilled dance CD compilations from the early 2000s as a potential influence.
 The cover created a trend and was parodied by many brands, celebrities, and athletic teams.